 - in-phase/out-of-phase: no signal loss on out-of-phase imaging (pheochromocytomas do not contain a large amount of intracellular lipid) 12

 - enhancement is prolonged, persisting for as long as 50 minutes 4

-Some agents can be used to attempt to image phaeochromocytomas, and are especially useful in trying to locate an extra-adrenal tumour (when CT of the abdomen is negative) or metastatic deposits.
-Unfortunately, these agents are not very specific for phaeochromocytomas and have limited spatial resolution, usually requiring the tumour to be >1 cm in diameter.
+Some agents can be used to attempt to image pheochromocytomas, and are especially useful in trying to locate an extra-adrenal tumor (when CT of the abdomen is negative) or metastatic deposits.
+Unfortunately, these agents are not very specific for pheochromocytomas and have a limited spatial resolution, usually requiring the tumor to be >1 cm in diameter.

 Octreotide (Somatostatin) scans